top of page

 How Do Solar Shingles Work?

-Photovoltaic shingles operate the same way as conventional solar panels and produce renewable energy from the sun.
+Photovoltaic shingles operate like conventional solar panels and produce renewable energy from the sun.
 Thus, they are a complete roofing solution, provide the same function as a traditional roof, and protect the home from the elements.
-In addition, these systems require inverters and are suitable for both grid-tied and off-grid applications.
+When comparing solar shingles vs solar panels, remember both systems require inverters and are suitable for grid-tied and off-grid solar applications.

 Let's explore the two photovoltaic technologies side-by-side.